luije87/documentation/csv.rst

 ====================== ==================================================================
 Header                 Value
 ====================== ==================================================================
-\*name:                Name of employer
-email_domain:          Email domain of the company.
-For example, 'acmecorp.com'.
-industry_name:         The name of the company's industry.
-institution_type_name: The type of employer.
-institution_size_name: The size of the employer.
-description:           The description of the employer.
-website:               A url directing to the employer's website.
-email:                 A general email address for contacting the employer.
-phone:                 A geenral phone number for contacting the employer.
-blog_rss:              A url directing to the employer's career blog feed.
-location_name:         The name of the city of the employer headquarters.
-address:               The address of the employer headquarters.
-zipcode:               The zipcode of the employer headquarters.
+\*name                 Name of employer email_domain           Email domain of the company.
+For example, 'acmecorp.com'. industry_name          The name of the company's industry. institution_type_name  The type of employer. institution_size_name  The size of the employer. description            The description of the employer. website                A url directing to the employer's website. email                  A general email address for contacting the employer. phone                  A geenral phone number for contacting the employer. blog_rss               A url directing to the employer's career blog feed. location_name          The name of the city of the employer headquarters. address                The address of the employer headquarters. zipcode                The zipcode of the employer headquarters.
 ====================== ==================================================================
 \*required